pozsarzs/modshell/README.md

 Copyright (C) 2023-2025 Pozsár Zsolt <pozsarzs@gmail.com>

+## About this project

+This project started in December 2023 as a Christmas project, to wind down the busy end-of-year period.The original goal was to create a utility that would allow multiple Modbus devices of the same type to be configured without using a touchpad.

+The project has grown considerably in size over time, but many features have been implemented that make it more useful.
+With the growth, the goal has also been reformulated: the program must have multiple user interfaces, be usable on many operating systems, handle multiple communication channels and protocols, be suitable for many tasks, and even work automatically.

+The next goal is to create a field (installed) or handheld (mobile) data collector, converter, processor, etc., as well as a data and traffic monitoring device that works reliably, using this program, a single-board computer, and a mini HMI.

+The choice of source language fell on the outdated and neglected FreePascal.
+Partly because of its multiplatform nature ('Write once - compile everywhere'), partly because it is what I feel most comfortable with.
+I'm not sure it was the best choice, but you have to make the most of it.

+The benefit of the project is not the finished product, as there are 'thousands' of similar products on the market.
+The biggest benefit is the development of logical thinking and the knowledge we gain while programming, but the greatest is the joy of creation.
+And this is not dependent on the programming language.

+## I. Features

 ModShell is a utility built around a command interpreter, which with the connected peripherals communicates via various ports using the Modbus, DCON and HART protocols.

-## I. Features

 |features                |                                                                                            |
 |------------------------|--------------------------------------------------------------------------------------------|